kottoization/kottoization/README.md

 ### Hello there 👋😎
 I'm a software developer currently pursuing a degree in Computer Science & Econometrics at AGH UST.
-My primary interests lie in .NET, Python, and JS development.
+My primary interests lie in Machine Learning, .NET, Python, and JS development.

 At university, I actively engage in scientific and social activities.
 I'm a member of a scientific club where I enhance my skills in .NET and Python while serving as the vice-chair of the faculty's student council.